garethjmsaunders/digital-code-style-guide/t4-names.md

 One exception is when more than one content type is required to build the pattern.
 In this case the content type name SHOULD be prefixed with the pattern name followed by a space-hyphen-space and then the modifier or option.

+For example, in `Navbox grid` because we need to wrap a number of individual Navbox content items with HTML we need to create separate content types to mark the start (`Navbox grid - start`) and end (`Navbox grid - end`) of the navbox grid.

 | DPL pattern name | Content type name     | Description                 |
 |:---------------- |:--------------------- |:--------------------------- |
 | Navbox grid      | `Navbox grid - start` | Navbox grid - START - use this to start the row. |